8of/PropertyFinder/README.md

-# Simple VIPER one-screen project #
+# VIPER iOS project in Swift #

+## Description

+Find closest property to rent in UAE.

+## How to run
-Execute `pod update` and build.
+- Execute `pod update`.
+- Build.

+## Notes
+Replace `LocalNetworkClient` with `NetworkClient` during initizlization in order to use real network data.